1Shadowscale1/CacheDNSServer/README.md

 Usage: python dns.py

-Script launches and then use "nslookup domain 127.0.0.1"
+Script launches and then use "nslookup domain 127.0.0.1", cache saving in info files